 My personal Elite 4 begins with Lance, the master of all dragons.
 He’s quite a fitting climax in the game, with Dragon being by far the rarest type in the game.
 And damn he’s extravagant in that cape and a hairdo that must require at least a whole tub of gel per day.
 His team is nice and varied too, probably out of necessity – can’t exactly shove a Dratini in there just to have three different Dragon-types.
-Gyarados and Aerodactyl round out the team nicely, and provide some challenge in dealing with what could have been five uses of Ice Beam for a free win.
+Gyarados rounds out the team nicely and provides some challenge in dealing with what could have been five uses of Ice Beam for a free win.

 And for the first time in this list, we see genuinely competent movesets!
 Liberal use of Hyper Beam can work through an unprepared challenger in moments thanks to Gen 1’s quirk where Hyper Beam doesn’t require a round of rest if it KO’s an opponent, and Lance’s Yellow team shows off some creativity with his Dragonair having either Thunderbolt and Thunder Wave or Ice Beam and BubbleBeam for extra coverage.
 It’s a great capstone.

 Add in a bonus point for proving that Charizard IS a dragon with his Pokémon Stadium team, and Lance is brought up to a legendary 14/20.